Others' claim to be Caribbean experts. We prove it. Every call. Every email, Every chat.

 French Connection, Mark Ecko, Reunion, Parasuco, Zoo York, Fossil, Pepe, Silver Jeans, Dollhouse, Unionbay, DKNY, Bob Marley, Viggos, Request & Baby Phat.

-Sport Fishing in Antigua has two main events – the Annual Sports Fishing Tournament which is celebrating its 42nd year in 2008 held May 9th – May 12th 2008, and the Doc’s Tournament ‘Best in the West’ held in November out of Jolly Harbour.
+Sport Fishing in Antigua has two main events – the Annual Sports Fishing Tournament and the Doc’s Tournament ‘Best in the West’ held in November out of Jolly Harbour.

 Antigua boasts 365 beaches, one for each day of the year, the great majority resting inside the calm, protected waters of the island's Caribbean coast.
 Dickenson Bay and Runaway Bay, located along the island's developed northwestern coast, are the places to go for those who want the fully-loaded resort beach experience, complete with reggae music and busy bars.
 The beaches most conveniently situated near St John's are Fort James and Deep Bay, both of which offer good swimming and snorkeling.
 Galley Bay attracts surfers during the winter months and joggers during the evening, and the series of four crescent beaches at Hawksbill, one of which is nudist, are also highly regarded.
 The beaches of the hilly southwest corner of Antigua are generally less developed than those around St John's.
 Rendezvous Bay and Doigs Beach are especially quiet and worth the rough travel necessary to reach them.
 Pigeon Point, near English Harbour, is a convenient spot after a day's sightseeing at Nelson's Dockyard.
 On the southeast corner of the island is Half Moon Bay, now a National Park and a good choice for a family outing.
 Long Bay, on the easternmost point of the island, is another good choice for families, as it is completely protected by its reef.